LoopKit/loopdocs/docs/operation/features/carbs.md

 Note that the lollipop, taco and pizza do not show up on the Nightscout screen whereas the alternative icons and labels are displayed.

 Regardless of the choice of icons on the `Food Type` row, you have the option to adjust the `Absorption Time` in half-hour increments from 30 minutes to 8 hours.
 (Note the dial may go past 8 hours, but it spins back to 8 if you try to exceed that time.)
 Loop will initially estimate your absorption time at 150% of the time that you enter.
 As a result, carbs entered using the taco icon will initially be treated as 4.5 hour absorption.
 More about this later in the [Dynamic Carb Absorption](carbs.md#dynamic-carb-absorption) section.

+Many Loopers increase the carbohydrate amount to cover the expected effect of protein and adjust the expected absorption time for fat in their meal entry.
+For simplicity, the rest of this page only refers to carbs because all the figures show carbs or carbohydrates in the menus.
+You should consider the whole meal, including fat and protein, especially if you eat lower carb.

+!!! warning "Things to Know"
+    * Do not enter carbs into your Medtronic pump
+        * If you use your Medtronic pump bolus wizard or carb entry screen, the pump will give you insulin but Loop will not know about the carbs
+        * The Loop predictions will be off and next time Loop reads the reservoir history on the pump, it will probably send your basal rate to zero
+    * If you enter carbs in the Nightscout careportal, they will not be detected by Loop
+        * There may be times you want to do this, e.g., you want to indicate a low treatment you don't want Loop to know about

 You do not have to enter all carbs for a meal at the same absorption or eating time.
 If you want to enter some of the meal's carbs as faster and some as slower, you can log the meal over several individual entries.
 For example, for meals that have sugary carbs as well as slow acting carbs (Chinese food), you may want to record some carbs as lollipop and some as pizza.
 Another example would be steak and potatoes, you may want to record the potatoes with a current start time and taco absorption and the steak with a start time of 1-2 hours into the future and a 5 hour absorption time.